-1. Right-click, and a tool menu will appear on the right side of the screen.
+1. Right-click and a tool menu will appear on the right side of the screen.

-Send tab to your devices Create QR Code for this page
+ᄃ Send tab to your devices

+• Create QR Code for this page

 A" Read aloud Ctrl+Shift+U

 → аљ Translate to Spanish

-Cô Open in sidebar
+Co Open in sidebar

 Ē Add page to Collections

-2. When you choose the language, the "Input tool menu" will appear in the toolbar..
+2. the "Input tool menu" will appear in the toolbar when you choose the language.

-Translated page ×
+Translated page X

 Translate to

-Spanish 🗸
+Spanish \sim

 Always translate pages from English

 Done Show original